force-push-main/holbertonschool-printf/README.md

 ## Format argument

 'Format' is the initial string that is passed as the first argument in \_printf.
 This will be the 'template' for the final output, and will be printed to stdout exactly as it is written excpet where a secondary 'option' is added.
-These options (or 'conversion specifiers') will be explained in greater detail later, but as an example \_printf("Jimmy has %i apples", 5) will print: Jimmy has 5 apples, to stdout when the function is run.
-It is a requirment that format is written within quotation marks and as the first argument, which will indicate to \_printf that this is the format string that it should print.
+These options (or 'conversion specifiers') are explained in greater detail in the [SPECIFIER HANDLING section](#specifier-handling), but as an example \_printf("Jimmy has %i apples", 5) will print: Jimmy has 5 apples, to stdout when the function is run.
+It is a requirement that format is written within quotation marks and as the first argument, which will indicate to \_printf that this is the format string that it should print.

 Format can be made up of only the options specified, however these must still be placed within quotation marks.
 By default, \_printf does not print a new line character at the end of the string, so users wanting a new line to proceed the string must include this character where desired.